Fractured Magic: Chapter Fourteen

 “That has nothing to do with our mission,” Roman pointed out.

-Ah, well.
 It was worth a try.
-“Then tell me more about these soldiers.
+“Then tell me more about the Enforcers.
 I can tell you’re afraid of them.
 Should I be worried?”

 Maebhe’s eyes widened.
 It felt strange to do so, but she believed him.
-Back in Orean, they had their own stories.
-They had their heroes, too.
+Back in Orean, they had stories, too.
+They had their own heroes.
 Roman fit so naturally among them that it was natural, too, for Maebhe to put her faith in him.
 It was like following a familiar script, coloring within bold lines — of course it was easy.

 “Seems like they’d kill me just for being orinian, too.”